What After JEE Main?

 What After JEE Main

-The result of a year-long preparation in some cases more than 2 years of preparation says whether admission to the NITs, IIITs and GFTIs is possible; whether qualifying for JEE Advanced is in luck or not.
+The result of a year-long preparation, in some cases more than 2 years of preparation says whether admission to the NITs, IIITs and GFTIs is possible; whether qualifying for JEE Advanced is in luck or not.
 The options may vary for students who have done well and students who may not have done well but the fact remains that there are good options.
 Take a look at the different possibilities that come as an answer to the question of what to do after JEE Mains.
 Candidates can use the JEE Main Rank Predictor to know the probable rank based on the JEE score.
 By knowing about the ranks, you will be informed about whether you have qualified IIT JEE Main or not.
 This will also help you in making decisions regarding applications for admission into engineering institutes.

-JEE Advanced 2025
+JEE Advanced 2026

 Candidates who qualify the JEE Main exam and are among the top 2,50,000 candidates can appear for the JEE Advanced.
 However, candidates need to fulfil the other eligibility criteria too.
-Indian Institutes of Technology (IITs) conducts the JEE Advanced exam.
-Registration for JEE Advanced 2025 will commence online.
+Indian Institutes of Technology (IITs) conduct the JEE Advanced exam.
+Registration for JEE Advanced 2026 will commence online.
 The exam is conducted for two papers.
 JEE Advanced qualifying candidates will be offered admission to the IITs.
 The qualifying candidates need to participate in the JoSAA counselling.
 Other institutes which will consider JEE Advanced merit are the Indian Institutes of Science Education & Research (IISERs), Indian Institute of Science (IISc), Bangalore and Indian Institute of Space Science and Technology (IIST), Thiruvananthapuram.
 Around 10,988 seats are available for admission in the participating IITs.

-Jain University B.Tech Admissions 2025
+Cambridge Institute of Technology B.Tech Admissions 2025

 JoSAA Counselling